 Today we are reeling from the unaccustomed shock of being proved right.

 Ed Miliband is under fire on immigration after he dropped an admission that Labour’s open door policy had left communities across Britain ‘struggling to cope’.Despite the BBC's grammatically definite assertion that, among the other points to be made in the speech, he would admit the faults of Labour's immigration policy, the statement was never made.

 He had been expected to say: ‘We did too little to tackle the realities of segregation in communities that were struggling to cope.’Since it was the lack of an appropriate conditional tense that caught our attention in the first place, I doubt the BBC or the spin doctors involved will be able to handle the grammatical implications of this unexpected omission.

 So what happened?
-Did he lose his nerve at the last minute or, looking round at his distinctly multicultural - sorry, vibrant - audience, did he decide that discretion was the better part of valour?
+Did he forget about that bit or, looking round at his distinctly multicultural - sorry, vibrant - audience, did he decide that discretion was the better part of valour?
 "Look, it's great that you're all here, but it was, you know, a bit of a mistake letting you in".

 Naturally the spin doctors are already out in force on this one:

 Labour insisted Mr Miliband ‘stands by’ the omitted section of his speech and had simply forgotten to say it.Though, to be perfectly honest, an admission like that about an aspiring Prime Minister smacks somewhat of damage limitation.
 'Oops, sorry!' is not what you want from a potential leader in any walk of life.

 And the BBC?
 Well, they are just ignoring the whole business and presumably hoping it goes away - either that or a roomful of editors are still busy wrangling over exactly which tense you should use to describe an event you reported as definite before it actually failed to take place.